nagaozen/markdown-it-toc-done-right/README.md

-`uniqueSlugStartIndex` | Index to start with when making duplicate slugs unique.          | 1 `containerClass`       | The class for the container DIV                                  | "table-of-contents" `containerId`          | The ID for the container DIV                                     | `undefined` `listClass`            | The class for the `listType` HTMLElement                         | `undefined` `itemClass`            | The class for the LI                                             | `undefined` `linkClass`            | The class for the A                                              | `undefined`
+`uniqueSlugStartIndex` | Index to start with when making duplicate slugs unique.          | 1 `containerClass`       | The class for the container DIV                                  | "table-of-contents" `containerId`          | The ID for the container DIV                                     | `undefined` `containerLabel`       | A screen reader, not visible, label for the container            | "Table of contents" `listClass`            | The class for the `listType` HTMLElement                         | `undefined` `itemClass`            | The class for the LI                                             | `undefined` `linkClass`            | The class for the A                                              | `undefined`